bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kurosh.md

 ### Mathematical Profile (Excerpt):
 * In the middle of the war, in 1916, Shura entered school, going straight into the third class.
-* The family were poor and, in order to survive, Kurosh had to work as well attend school.
 * Kurosh left school at the age of 15 and went to Moscow to take the examinations for the Textile Institute.
 * He achieved very high grade passes in the entrance examinations but was judged to be too young to enter the Institute.
 * Kurosh never intended to spend his life as an accountant and he studied at evening classes after a full working day.